-This week is a continuation of this month’s series on Effective Communication as we journey through John Maxwell’s book, Everyone Communicates, Few Connect.
+This week is a continuation of a series on Effective Communication as we journey through John Maxwell’s book, Everyone Communicates, Few Connect (Click link to buy the book!).
 Our focus this week is on how to grow in your effectiveness and ability to connect with people in a group or meeting.
-In the chapter, Connecting Goes Beyond Words, Maxwell tells a story about the actor Charles Laughton that illustrates the difference between a merely good speaker and one who really knows what he’s talking about:

 So how do you increase your effectiveness in connecting with others in a group?
 I think it begins by asking yourself the following questions...